This post may contain affiliate links. Click for complete disclosures.

 How Thick Do You Roll the Sugar Cookies?

-Good sugar cookies are soft in the middle, which has a lot to do with how they are rolled out.
-I Like to roll the dough till about ¼ inch thick or just slightly under that.
-Any thicker, and they don't hold up to icing well without breaking, and any less, and they tend to get more crispy.
+Good sugar cookies are soft in the middle, which has much to do with how they are rolled out.
+I like to roll the dough until it is about ¼ inch thick or slightly under that.
+They are thicker, don't hold up to icing well without breaking, and tend to get more crispy.

 Sugar Cookie Icing

-My favorite icing to use on sugar cookies will always depend on what I am doing with them.
+My favorite icing on sugar cookies will always depend on what I do with them.
 I will use royal icing if I want to do detailed designs.
-I love using it because it dries fast and makes the cookies look a bit fancy.
-I'll use my cookie frosting if I just make icing for the kids to help decorate them.
-It still forms a shell on the top of the frosting, but it doesn't hold its shape as cleanly as royal icing does.
+I love using it because it dries fast and makes the cookies look fancy.
+I'll use my cookie frosting if I make icing for the kids to help decorate them.
+It still forms a shell on the top of the frosting, but it doesn't hold its shape as cleanly as royal icing.
 Either way, you can't go wrong.

 My Easy Royal Icing

-- 1 ½ Cup Powdered Sugar (I use Wholesome Brand as it's corn free.)
+- 1 ½ cups powdered Sugar (I use Wholesome Brand as it's corn-free.)

 - 1 Egg White